What's new in Joomla 5.1?

 To quickly move from one screen to another, new buttons have been added on various pages.

-At manage extensions you will now find a button to go to extension updates.
+In Manage extensions, you will now find a button to go to extension updates.

-In extension updates you will now find a button to go to extension management.
+In extension updates, you will now find a button to go to extension management.

-In language management a button has been added to install languages.
+In language management, a button has been added to install languages.

 In installing languages, a button has been added with a link to content languages.